 Blindness can be prevented if glaucoma is detected and treated in its early stages.
 Eye drops may be prescribed as the first line of treatment to lower eye pressure and prevent further nerve damage.
 If eye drops fail to lower the pressure, more invasive forms of treatment like surgery may be required.

-Apart from glaucoma, OSA has been shown to be associated with floppy eyelid syndrome (eyelids that are easily everted or turned inside out), non-arteritic anterior ischaemic optic neuropathy (a painless sudden loss of vision) and papilloedema (a swelling of the optic disc), said
+Apart from glaucoma, obstructive sleep apnea (OSA) has been shown to be associated with floppy eyelid syndrome (eyelids that are easily everted or turned inside out), non-arteritic anterior ischaemic optic neuropathy (a painless sudden loss of vision) and papilloedema (a swelling of the optic disc), said

 Singapore General Hospital (SGH).
-In patients with ischaemic optic neuropathy, 70-80 per cent have OSA, Dr Toh added.
+In patients with ischaemic optic neuropathy, 70-80 per cent have OSA, Adj Assoc Prof Toh added.

 Common sleep disorders seen at SGH include insomnia, movement disorders during sleep, and circadian rhythm sleep disorders.

-“A lack of sleep can have a negative impact on energy, mood, concentration, and overall health,” said Dr Toh, noting that an estimated 30 per cent of chronic diseases are related to poor sleep health.
+“A lack of sleep can have a negative impact on energy, mood, concentration, and overall health,” said Adj Assoc Prof Toh, noting that an estimated 30 per cent of chronic diseases are related to poor sleep health.

 See previous page to find out how

-severe sleep apnoea is linked to heart disease.
+severe sleep apnea is linked to heart disease.